-Ray Block is an associate professor of political science and African American studies and specializes in racial and ethnic group politics, voting behavior, and public opinion.
-Block’s recent research focuses on minority groups voting dynamics, racial norms in elections, and the role of political orientation and racial identity in supporting a political candidate.
+Ray Block is an associate professor of political science and African American studies and Brown-McCourtney Career Development Professor in the McCourtney Institute.
+He is also the inaugural Michael D. Rich Distinguished Chair for Countering Truth Decay and a senior political scientist at the RAND Corporation.
+Block specializes in racial and ethnic group politics, voting behavior, public opinion, and truth decay and social identity politics.
+His research focuses on minority groups voting dynamics, racial norms in elections, and the role of political orientation and racial identity in supporting a political candidate.
+At RAND his research focuses on misinformation and disinformation, with a focus on racial disparities, misinformation and how problems can affect certain demographic groups worse than others.
 He serves as co-chair of the public opinion and political participation section of the National Conference of Black Political Scientists and is part of a team of academics, practitioners, and analysts known as the African American Research Collaborative.
 He is also a member of several professional organizations including the American Political Science Association and the Society for Political Methodology.

 93 percent of Confederate monuments are still standing.
 Here’s why.